acteng/inspectorate_tools/manuals/route-check.md

 Street Check Scoring

 13.44 There are up to 42 metrics scored in the Street Check.
-The first 16 of these are metrics in the Safety Check tab, while the remaining 26 are the metrics in the Street Check tab.
-The 26 metrics in the Street Check tab can range in score from 0-2.
+The first 16 of these are metrics in the Safety Check section, while the remaining 26 are the metrics in the Street Check section.
+The 26 metrics in the Street Check section can range in score from 0-2.

 13.45 Not all metrics are relevant to every scheme and scores may be lower depending on the number of metrics that you review a scheme against.